-Interest paid was \$0 for the year ended June 30, 2022.
+Interest paid was \$57,862 for the year ended June 30, 2023.

 Net pension liability is generally liquidated by the general fund.
-General Obligation State School Construction Bonds are generally liquidated by a debt service fund that will be established in the year ending June 30, 2023.
+General Obligation State School Construction Bonds and School Construction Assistance Revolving Loan Funds are generally liquidated by a debt service fund that was established in the year ending June 30, 2023.